aliaamin/GettingandCleaningData/CodeBook.md

 Information about the summary choices you made Information about the experimental study design you used

+## Summary of steps taken
+		# step0: load raw data
+        # step1: Merges the training and the test sets to create one data set.
+        # step2: Extracts only the measurements on the mean and standard deviation for each measurement.
+        # step3: Uses descriptive activity names to name the activities in the data set
+        # step4: Appropriately labels the data set with descriptive variable names.
+        # step5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Raw data: Experimental study design used
 Source: